bendeez/AsyncLoop/README.md

-A custom made event loop with async and await syntax, background tasks, and custom functions.
+A custom made event loop with async and await syntax, background tasks, and custom functions, along with concurrent synchronization.

 The selectors module makes this all possible.